-Complaints should not only be addressed when resolving an isolated event, but should be followed up on even after a resolution.
+Complaints should not only be addressed when resolving an isolated event but should be followed up on even after a resolution.
 Many times a customer will go silent despite being dissatisfied with customer service (and that $10.00 coupon may not be enough to win a customer’s trust back for good).

 TIP 4: Research and Deploy

 After evaluating feedback and complaints, it’s your duty to research key solutions to better serve your clientele.
-If long hold times are a persistent issue, then looking for call-back solution should be a clear next step.
+If long hold times are a persistent issue, then looking for a call-back solution should be a clear next step.
 Deployment is also important because the more time you make your customers wait, the more time they have to go somewhere else.

 TIP 5: Be Knowledgeable

 Thoroughly educate your staff to safeguard their customer interactions.
-If an agent has to address important issues without proper training it’s easy for them to not only get things wrong, but to also get defensive in the situation to save face.
-In 82% of negative customer service stories employees were perceived as not caring while 29% of customers switch because they are annoyed by a lack of staff knowledge.
-There is no need to dissolve a customer relationship because an agent is ill equipped to help.
+If an agent has to address important issues without proper training it’s easy for them to not only get things wrong but to also get defensive in the situation to save face.
+In 82% of negative customer service stories employees were perceived as not caring, while 29% of customers switch because they are annoyed by a lack of staff knowledge.
+There is no need to dissolve a customer relationship because an agent is ill-equipped to help.
 Training is a must.

 TIP 6: Offer Self-Service Options

 Sometimes your customers know exactly what they want and how to get it – offering ways to make that easier for them to do, not only helps them, it helps you too.
 Plus, 90% of consumers now expect a brand or organization to offer a self-service customer support portal.
-Therefore, there should always be an option to bypass a human agent to fulfill an order; otherwise your call center is going to be inundated with calls for absolutely no reason.
+Therefore, there should always be an option to bypass a human agent to fulfill an order; otherwise, your call center is going to be inundated with calls for absolutely no reason.

 TIP 7: Issue Rewards

-It costs 500% more to acquire new customers than it does to keep current ones.
+It costs 500% more to acquire new customers than it does to keep the current ones.
 That’s why rewarding your customers is important to maintain the relationship and keep them coming back time and time again.
 Though not all rewards programs are created equally, they should be easy to achieve and understand.
 If your customers have no idea what their points earn them, they may completely abandon collecting them altogether.
 It’s important to let your customers know when they’re approaching a value-added bonus to keep them interested and feel their business is being valued.

 TIP 8: Keep Tabs on What Your Competitors (And Non-Competitors) Are Doing

 HootSuite founder, Ryan Holmes said, “…ever since I launched my company, the very first thing I do in the morning before I get out of bed is take a peek at what my competition is up to.”
-Of course he mentions using his own platform to accomplish this but the point is, this act will only help you push your customer service forward and inspire you to look for more innovative ways to improve.
-Customers today enjoy a unique customer experience and will take note of a company who’s a step ahead of the game.
+Of course, he mentions using his own platform to accomplish this but the point is, this act will only help you push your customer service forward and inspire you to look for more innovative ways to improve.
+Customers today enjoy a unique customer experience and will take note of a company that’s a step ahead of the game.